AlfrescoLabs/alfresco-cloudformation-old/README.md

 Alfresco CloudFormation Template
 ================================

+*WATCH OUT!* A new version of this template for Alfresco One 5.0 is available here https://github.com/Alfresco/alfresco-cloudformation-chef Please, referer to the link above for newer code and resources.

 *Disclaimer:* This CloudFormation template is still in early development and should be considered for illustrative/educational purposes only.
 No warranty is expressed or implied.
 Improvements and any other contributions are encouraged and appreciated.

 Overview